rbind/DivingIntoGeneticsAndGenomics/content/post/2018-06-27-crontab-for-backup.md

 ### Cron not working?

-It happend to me that my cron job is not running.
+It happens to me that my cron job is not running.
 I googled around and found a comprehensive checking list that you can do to debug.

 ```